The Lehigh County Conservation District

-The past half-century has seen the District employ its own staff to address a variety of resource management concerns: agricultural nutrient management, biosolids application, as well as soil conservation; erosion and sediment control from urban development sites, farmland preservation, conservation education, and watershed protection.
-Currently, fourteen employees work in these program areas, most under delegation agreement or contract with state agencies.
+The past half-century has seen the District employ its own staff to address a variety of resource management concerns through agricultural nutrient management, soil conservation practices, conservation education, and watershed protection.
+Currently, fifteen full-time employees and one part-time employee work in these program areas, most under delegation agreement or contract with state agencies.

 The District is funded by three major sources: county government, state government and user fees.
 Donations and fundraising activities help fund educational programs.
 The current board consists of three farmers and three public directors and one county commissioner.
 Directors, appointed by the County Executive, serve four-year terms, and meet monthly to set policy, hear progress reports, and plan the District’s work.
 The Pennsylvania State Conservation Commission guides them in their operations, and they belong to both the Pennsylvania Association of Conservation Districts and the National Association of Conservation Districts.

 For general information, please email us at: firstname.lastname@example.org

 Internships and Volunteer Opportunities